EagleMind/colorFlow/README.md

 - **Pastel Color Pairs:** Generate pastel color pairs by adjusting the saturation of base colors and interpolating between them.

 - **Color Conversion:** Utility functions for converting between different color representations (hex, RGB, HSL).

+## Configuration
+Adjust the parameters in the function calls to customize the color generation process according to your needs.

+generateAnalogousPairs: Parameters include count, lerp, shiftAngle, direction, baseColor1, and baseColor2.

+generatePastelPairs: Parameters include count, lerp, and direction.

 ## Installation